WillKeir/home-insurance-affordability/README.md

 This repository includes:
 - Individual Report (PDF and R Markdown files)
-- Presenatation Slides
+- Group Presenatation Slides
-- Data file
+- Data file used in the report

 Feel free to explore the files and reach out if you have any questions.